Repertoi-e/light-std/README.md

 > Ulrich Drepper, What Every Programmer Should Know About Memory, 2007 - https://people.freebsd.org/~lstewart/articles/cpumemory.pdf

-C++ is a low-level language.
+C++ can be used as a low-level language.
 Usually modern high-level languages put much of the memory management behind walls of abstraction.
 Hardware has gotten blazingly fast, but software has deteriorated.
 Modern CPUs can make billions of calculations per second, but reading even ONE byte from RAM can take hundreds of clock cycles (if the memory is not in the cache).
 You MUST think about the cache if you want to write fast software.

-Once you start thinking about the cache you start programming in a data oriented way.
+Once one starts thinking about the cache he starts programming in a data oriented way.
-You don't try to model the real world in the program, but instead structure the program in the way that the computer will work with the data.
-Data that is processes together should be close together in memory.
+It's not the point to try to model the real world in the program (OOP), but instead structure the program in the way that the computer will work with the data.
+Data that is processed together should be close together in memory.

 And that's why we should remove some of the abstraction.
 We should think about the computer's memory.
 We should write fast software.
 We can slow down global warming by not wasting CPU clock cycles.

-Caveat: Of course, writing abstractions which allows more rapid programming is the rational thing to do.
+Of course, writing abstractions is the rational thing to do (most of the time).
 After all we can do so much more stuff instead of micro-optimizing everything.
-But being a bit toocareless results in the modern mess of software that wastes most of CPU time doing nothing, because people decided to abstract too much stuff.
+But being a bit too careless results in the modern mess of software that wastes most of CPU time doing nothing, because people decided to abstract too much stuff.

-## This library provides:
+## This library currently provides:

 - A memory model inspired by Jonathan Blow's Jai - implicit context system, overridable allocators.
+- Robust debug memory switch that has checks for double frees, cross-thread frees, block overlaps from allocations and etc.
 - Data structures - utf-8 non-null-terminated string, dynamic array, hash table, etc.
 - `os` module - common operations that require querying the OS.
 - `path` module - procedures that work with file paths.
 - `fmt` module - a formatting library inspired by Python's formatting syntax (that's even faster than printf).
+- `parse` module - for parsing strings, integers, booleans, GUIDs, etc.
-- Threads, mutexes, atomic operations, lock-free data structures.
+- Threads, mutexes, atomic operations.
+- Console input/output.

 ## Principles

 - **Clean code**
 > Readibility is most important.
-Comments are a powerful tool.
+Comments are a powerful tool to explain WHY and the philosophy of something done (not is done).

 - **Less code is better**
 > Every line of code is a liability and a possible source of bugs and security holes.
-Avoid big dependencies,
-> if you need just one function - write it.
-Don't import a giant library.
+We avoid big dependencies.

 - **Closer to C than to modern C++**
 > Ditch copy/move constructors, destructors, exceptions.
-This reduces the amount of bloat code and supposedly increases confidence that your code is doing what you expect.
+This reduces the amount of bloat code and supposedly increases our confidence that the code is doing what we expect.

 - **Code reusability**
-> A trick: conditional procedure compilation.
-You can enable or disable features for a function depending
-> on template parameters. e.g. our `parse_int` function - one piece of code but it suits many cases.
-> It performs as if it's a specialized function, even though it's very general.

-> Another trick: with C++20's concepts we can implement one set of functions that work with all arrays (`array_like.h`).
-> The following: search functions (`find`, `find_not`, `has`, etc.), `compare`, and operators `==`, `!=`, `<`, `<=`, `>`, `>=`
-> are written once and work with all array-like data structures (even comparing different types of arrays works, for
+> Using C++20 features: terse templates, concepts, and modules, we can do conditional procedure compilation and
-> which otherwise we need a combinatorial amount of code).
+> combine functions in ways to reduce code, which otherwise would be a combinatorial amount.
+Examples: `parse.cppm` and `array_like.cppm`

 ## Documentation